220pmc/portfolio/README.md

 ![chart](./docs/images/chart.png)

 Welcome to my 2nd repository!
-I am Pok, a student from the University of Auckland who is learning `R`, `Markdown` and `sql` language now.
+I am Pok, a student from the University of Auckland who is learning `R`, `Markdown` and `SQL` language now.

 After finishing the first half of my 2nd year school study, I would like to create this repository to conclude what I have learnt in the last semster.